AGaiki/Facts-Bot/README.md

  5. Success!
 You have configured a bot properly!
 Good job!
 Feel free to play around with the Python syntax as you wish. **Your bot will go offline if you shut off the hosting computer, disconnect from a network, or close the Command Prompt window.** Another option to host it is following [these steps](https://github.com/AGaiki/Hypixel-Bed-Wars-Defense-Bot), which will show you how to host your bot on Repl.it.

 # Advanced Installation
 You are here because you either scrolled down past the basic installation instructions and/or you want to make your end product easier to modify and somewhat automate it.
 It will be a tad bit difficult and require more advanced coding "know-how."
-It is recommended you create a fold
+It is recommended you create a folder housing facts.py, as soon, that folder will be populated with another folder.
+These steps can also be imitated with Repl.it.
+This guide will assume that you are housing your facts.py file in its own folder.
+With all that in mind, let us begin!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjY4OTk1NTQsNzE3ODgyOTg0LDk3MT
+eyJoaXN0b3J5IjpbMTE5NTk3MjAxMiw3MTc4ODI5ODQsOTcxOD
-g4MTM0NiwyMDE1ODgwLC0xODQ4MTE0OTVdfQ==
+gxMzQ2LDIwMTU4ODAsLTE4NDgxMTQ5NV19
 -->